WeiXipin/MSMM/README.md

 ## Training
 Training MSMM in MSMM/.Select the corresponding training model and go to the corresponding folder

-MSMM-C-L in MSMM/tree/main/MSMM/MSMM-final-local_attetion/msmm
+MSMM-LA in MSMM/tree/main/MSMM/MSMM-final-local_attetion/msmm

-MSMM-C-G in MSMM/tree/main/MSMM/MSMM-final-global_attetion/msmm
+MSMM-GA in MSMM/tree/main/MSMM/MSMM-final-global_attetion/msmm

-MSMM-J-L in MSMM/MSMM-joint-local_attetion/msmm

-MSMM-J-G in MSMM/MSMM-joint-global_attetion/msmm

-### MSMM-C-L or MSMM-C-G
+### MSMM-LA or MSMM-GA

 First train both left and right encoders